tubiz/interswitch-webpay-woocommerce-payment-gateway/README.md

 ### Automatic Installation ###
 * 	Login to your WordPress Admin area
 * 	Go to "Plugins > Add New" from the left hand menu
-* 	In the search box type "Interswitch Webpay Woocommerce Payment Gateway"
+* 	In the search box type "Interswitch Webpay WooCommerce Payment Gateway"
-*	From the search result you will see "Interswitch Webpay Woocommerce Payment Gateway" click on "Install Now" to install the plugin
+*	From the search result you will see "Interswitch Webpay WooCommerce Payment Gateway" click on "Install Now" to install the plugin
 *	A popup window will ask you to confirm your wish to install the Plugin.

 ### Note: ###